Physical Therapy Regulations

 In 2021, a bill passed that mandates healthcare workers participate in implicit bias training starting April 2022.
 This new legislation was established to confront racial inequality in the healthcare system.

 Now, evidence-based implicit bias training is required of any health care professional looking to renew their license with a health occupations board.
-APTAMD is developing a course that meets this requirement at our Annual Conference November 13-14, 2021.
+APTAMD developed a course that meets this requirement.
+It is open to all health professionals.

 CEUs FOR 2022 Renewal Period Must Be Earned Between 4/1/ 2020-3/31/ 2022.